nadrad/h-m-m/readme.md

 Optionally, you can make the file executable by running the `chmod +x h-m-m` in your terminal, and afterward, you can run it as `h-m-m filename` (assuming that **h-m-m** is in your path).

+# Troubleshooting

+If it doesn't work, you probably need to install `php7.2-mbstring` (e.g., `sudo apt install php7.2-mbstring` in Ubuntu).
+Replace `7.2` with the version of php installed on your system.
+Just in case, you can find the version number by running `php -v`.

 # Compatibility

 I think the method I've used in this program to interact with the terminal emulator is general and standard enough to be cross-platform, but I've developed it in Linux and I don't have any other operating system to test it on.
 If you run into a problem in Windows or Mac, let me know, especially if you know how to fix it, and I'll try to make it work.